doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 ## Enforcing a random IV

-Its worth explicitly declaring an IV to avoid the vulns introduced with either of the above two approaches.
+It's worth explicitly declaring an IV to avoid the vulns introduced with either of the above two approaches.
 This can be as simple as:

 ```
 public byte[] encrypt(byte[] in)